Best White Cake Recipe

 - Preheat the oven to 350 °F. Line two 8"x3" cake pans (don't use non-stick pans) with a circle of parchment paper or butter and flour the bottom of pans only.
 Do not butter and flour the sides of the pan.

-- In a mixing bowl or the bowl of a stand mixer, sift the flour, baking powder, baking soda and salt with 1 cup of the granulated sugar.
+- In a mixing bowl or the bowl of a stand mixer, sift 9 ounces cake flour, ¾ teaspoon baking powder, ½ teaspoon baking soda and ¾ teaspoon salt with 1 cup of the granulated sugar.
 Mix on low speed for 30 seconds to distribute the leavening.
-With the mixer on low speed, add half the sour cream and toss in the butter a tablespoon at a time.9 ounces cake flour, ¾ teaspoon baking powder, ½ teaspoon baking soda, ¾ teaspoon salt, 12 ounces granulated sugar, 8 ounces sour cream, 8 ounces unsalted butter
+With the mixer on low speed, add half the sour cream and toss in 8 ounces unsalted butter a tablespoon at a time.

 - Scrape the sides and bottom of the bowl.
-With the mixer running on low speed, add the remaining sour cream and vanilla.1 tablespoon vanilla extract
+With the mixer running on low speed, add the remaining sour cream and 1 tablespoon vanilla extract.

 - Increase the speed to medium and beat about 2-3 minutes until the batter lightens in texture and becomes aerated.
 If your using a hand mixer this may take an extra minute or two.
 Scrape the sides and bottom of the bowl to make sure there are no pockets of unmixed batter.

-- In another bowl, whip the egg whites with the cream of tartar on medium high until they form soft peaks.
-Turn the mixer to medium low and slowly add the other ½ cup sugar.
-Turn the mixer to medium-high and whip the whites to full peak.6 large egg whites, ½ teaspoon cream of tartar
+- In another bowl, 6 large egg whites with ½ teaspoon cream of tartar on medium high until they form soft peaks.
+Turn the mixer to medium low and slowly add the remaining ½ cup sugar.
+Turn the mixer to medium-high and whip the whites to full peak.

 - Fold the whites into the base in 3 parts, folding just until there are no streaks of egg white.
 Divide the batter evenly between the 2 pans and spread to level.